Welcome to today's edition of the Rush 24-7 podcast.

 This is my kid.

-All right, I haven't heard of it.
+All right, I haven't heard it.

-Look, I uh Jeff, I I appreciate the call.
+Look, Jeff, I appreciate the call.

-I have not no, this isn't collective.
+No, this isn't collective.

-This is the essence individual.
+This is the essence of individual.

-This is it's the mother's fault.
+This is, it's the mother's fault.

 She should have had this child committed, certainly shouldn't have taught him anything at all about guns.